KRISHNO-001/KRISHNO-001/README.md

 ## 📁 Projects

-### 🛒 Amazon Sales Analysis
+### 🦠 COVID-19 Data Analysis

 **Objective:**
-Analyze sales data to uncover key business insights.
+Analyze COVID-19 data to understand infection rates, death percentages, and vaccination trends across countries.

 **Key Questions Explored:**

-* Which product categories generate the most revenue?
+* What percentage of the population was infected in different countries?
-* What are the top-performing products?
+* How does the death rate vary across regions?
-* How do sales vary over time?
+* Which countries had the highest infection rates relative to population?
-* Which payment methods are most commonly used?
+* How did vaccination progress over time?

 **Tools Used:**
-SQL, Excel
+SQL

 **Key Insights:**

-* Identified top revenue-driving categories
+* Identified countries with high infection rates relative to population
-* Found highest-performing products
+* Observed variation in death percentages across regions
-* Observed trends in monthly sales
+* Found that relative metrics (percentages) give better insights than absolute numbers
-* Analyzed customer payment preferences
+* Tracked vaccination growth using cumulative (rolling) calculations

 ---